Presenting or Sri Lanka tours.

 Knowing what to expect from local culture and customs will help you get more out of your Sri Lankan tour

-The island of Sri Lanka, (formerly Ceylon) lies just to the southeast of the Indian mainland's Tamil Nadu State, between the Bay of Bengal to the northeast & the Indian Ocean to the south & west
+The island of Sri Lanka, (formerly Ceylon) lies just to the southeast of the Indian mainland's Tamil Nadu State, between the Bay of Bengal to the northeast and the Indian Ocean to the south and west

-Coastal regions are generally low-lying & humid with high, cool & lush mountains in the southern centre & an extensive dry zone to the north
+Coastal regions are generally low-lying and humid with high, cool & lush mountains in the southern centre and an extensive dry zone to the north of the island

 A tropical climate with warm all year temperatures though highlands can get much cooler.
 Due to a complex geography weather is unpredictable but southwest monsoon is May-Oct & northeastern Dec-March

 Sinhalese account for around 75% of the population with Muslims of Arab origin & Sri Lankan Tamils forming around 10% each.
-Indian Tamils, brought by the British to pick tea are the remaining 5%
+Indian Tamils, employed by the British to pick tea are the remaining 5%

 Approximately 70% of Sri Lankans are Theravada Buddhists with significant minorities of Hindus (12%), Muslims (10% ) and Christians (8%)

 Whether Sinhalese, Tamil or Muslim the clear food influences to a visitor are Indian.
-As an island fish & seafood are important & with its southerly location coconut is an important element
+As an island, fish and seafood are important and with its southerly location coconut is an important element

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'